 And much more than that, with a renewed spirit of adventure and determination, this humble travellers fantasy of not just exploring the Earth’s wonders but actually going into space may soon be a reality for the masses too.

-So as NASA continues to look even further outward beyond our galaxy, it is perhaps fitting that it is now that the private sector is stepping in to supplement those achievements and make orbital and sub orbital space exploration available to the masses, and dream that one day soon travellers can head into deep space as easily as they step onto a flight to Australia or Europe today.
+So as NASA continues to look even further outward beyond our galaxy, it is perhaps fitting that the private sector is now stepping in to supplement those achievements and make orbital and sub orbital space exploration available to the masses, and dream that one day soon travellers can head into deep space as easily as they step onto a flight to Australia or Europe today.

 I mean just imagine it, a gap year to explore Mars or the moon just as feasible as taking the traditional banana pancake route through south east Asia!